National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 While ATLAS concept sets may contain standard and non-standard concepts, Enclave concept sets may include "standard" (SNOMED-based) concepts only.
 Thus, the "Mapped" attribute is rarely helpful, as it applies only if using source data.

-For example, a concept set expression could contain two concepts as depicted in Table [10.1](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html#tab:conceptSetExpression).
+For example, a concept set expression could contain two concepts as depicted in _The Book of OHDSI's_ [Cohort chapter](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html#tab:conceptSetExpression).
 Here we include concept [4329847](http://athena.ohdsi.org/search-terms/terms/4329847) ("Myocardial infarction") and all of its descendants, but exclude concept [314666](http://athena.ohdsi.org/search-terms/terms/314666) ("Old myocardial infarction") and all of its descendants.

 | Concept Id | Concept Name              | Excluded | Descendants | Mapped |